-1 See HUD Notice CPD 21-10 Section IV: Qualifying Populations, Targeting, and Preferences for further details on QPs and DCA's HOME-ARP Qualifying Population Eligibility and Referrals Manual (link to be added once published).
+&lt;sup>1 See HUD Notice CPD 21-10 Section IV: Qualifying Populations, Targeting, and Preferences for further details on QPs and DCA's HOME-ARP Qualifying Population Eligibility and Referrals Manual (link to be added once published).

-- A waiting list must be established for each HOME-ARP NCS development in accordance with HUD Notice CPD-21-10.
-While the NCS must maintain a waiting list for monitoring and compliance purposes, admission is ultimately determined on a first-come, first-served basis.
-All qualifying individuals or families must have access to apply for placement on the waiting list for an activity or project.
 Qualifying individuals or families on a waiting list must be accepted in accordance with the NCS preferences, if any are established, or in chronological order, insofar as practicable.
-All qualifying individuals or families must have access to apply. - A standard coordinated entry ("CE") system to determine QP eligibility cannot be the sole intake and assessment method since standard coordinated entry does not include all qualifying populations. - Affirmative marketing procedures must be carried out to ensure Qualifying Populations, those who may be harder to reach, are made aware of, can access, and benefit from the NCS.
+All qualifying individuals or families must have access to apply.

+- A standard coordinated entry ("CE") system to determine QP eligibility cannot be the sole intake and assessment method since standard coordinated entry does not include all qualifying populations. - Affirmative marketing procedures must be carried out to ensure Qualifying Populations, those who may be harder to reach, are made aware of, can access, and benefit from the NCS.